symfony/symfony-docs/components/var_dumper.rst

 -------------------

 The VarDumper component creates a global ``dump()`` function that you can use instead of e.g. :phpfunction:`var_dump`.
-By using it, you'll gain:
+By using it, you will gain:

 * Per object and resource types specialized view to e.g. filter out Doctrine internals while dumping a single proxy entity, or get more